Backpacking Missouri Lakes

 Sunday Farmers Market – Sunday is the farmers market along Elk Avenue (main street) with lots and lots of vendors so you can shop, eat and explore all Elk Avenue has to offer.

-Shop: The Gypsy Wagon – this Texas transplant has amazing woman’s clothing and accessories as well as home goods and gifts.
+Shop: Favor The Kind – this Texas transplant has amazing woman’s clothing and accessories as well as home goods and gifts.
 For more clothing (teens to 30s) check out Retail Therapy.
 For sporting goods and outdoors gear check out Dragonfly Anglers, Alpineer and Chopwood Mercantile.

 Hikes: From the little town of Gothic there are some great hikes.
 Judd Falls is a super easy hike that takes you through wildflower fields to a beautiful waterfall.
 For a longer hike near Gothic check out Rustlers Gultch.